-88 The former Acting Counsel also stated that FBI agents are under significant pressure to respond to national security threats and that some agents are angry that FBI agents have been accused of failing to identify these threats.
-(U)
+The former Acting Counsel also stated that FIN agents are under significant pressure to respond to national security threats and that some agents are angry that FBI agents have been accused of failing to identify these threats.
+[U]

-pursuant to the Right to Financial Privacy Act (RFFA), 12 U.S.C. § 3414.
+The FEII requested three NSLs pursuant to the Right to Financial Prioacy Act (RFPA), 12 U.S.C. § 3414.
 RFPA requires that the individual issuing the NSL certify that the investigation is "not conducted solely on the basis of activities protected by the First Amendment to the Constitution of the United States."
-[8]
+[8] (11) b1 b3 b7E